 Located in the Chocó bioregion, Mashpi is a haven for biodiversity.
 When it comes to sustainability and immersion, Mashpi is in a class of its own: offering visitors the chance to experience some of the world’s most pristine natur999al beauty, while also playing an important role in conservation efforts.

 Mashpi is home to an incredible diversity of plant and animal life, including many rare and endangered species.
 The lodge itself was built using cutting-edge sustainable technologies and was designed to have minimal impact on the surrounding environment.
 Visitors can explore the reserve on foot via its multiple paths, or even by zip line and gondola, getting up close and personal with the amazing biodiversity of the area.
-With its commitment to sustainability and conservation, Mashpi is truly a one-of-a-kind destination for ecotourism and is a current trendsetter when it comes to ecotourism practices.
+With its commitment to sustainability and conservation, Mashpi is truly a one-of-a-kind destination for ecotourism in Ecuador and is a current trendsetter when it comes to ecotourism practices.

 Another must-visit destination for any ecotourist is Cotopaxi National Park.
 Home to one of the world’s highest active volcanoes, Cotopaxi is an adventure lover’s dream.
 The park also has a number of different trails that wind through some stunning scenery, making it the perfect place to hike or mountain bike.
 Visitors to the park can enjoy hiking, camping, bird watching, and even horseback riding.
 With so much to see and do, it’s no wonder that Cotopaxi National Park is such a popular destination for both Ecuadorians and international visitors alike.